sondor-dev/sondor-translations-package/Sondor.Translations/Sondor.Translations/README.md

 # Sondor Translations
-Sondor Translations is a library for managing application settings in .NET applications.
-It provides a simple and flexible way to define,validate, and access application options.
+Sondor translations is aims to provide an easy solution to managing translations, offering easy to use solutions for static and dynamic translations.

 ## Options
 | Name | Description | Required | Default |